 To be considered for admission, applicants must meet the following requirements:

-2. Two (2) or more years of experience in the Behavioral Health field.
+2. Two (2) or more years of experience in the field of Behavioral Health or similar.

 3. Technology equipment and basic computer skills to be successful in the online Doctoral of Behavioral Health Program.
-View Technology Requirements.
+To view Technology Requirements, visit: https://cgi.edu/technology/.

 No competency examinations are required for admission.